richardjoo/my-budget/README.md

 # Required Environment / Minimum Setup
 ----------------------------------------------
-  Ruby version.
+  * Ruby version.
-    ruby 2.1.1p76 (2014-02-24 revision 45161) [i686-linux]
+    * ruby 2.1.1p76 (2014-02-24 revision 45161) [i686-linux]

-  Rails version
+  * Rails version
-    Rails 4.1.5
+    * Rails 4.1.5

-  Minimum setup required to run the app.
+  * Minimum setup required to run the app.
 This should be checked by `rake dev:setup`.
+    * PostgreSQL

 # Accessing the Site
 ----------------------------------------------

-Is it running WEBrick, pow, unicorn?
-Do you need to use custom subdomains or hosts?
+  * For development, simply run
+    - `rails s Puma`
+    - or you can use `rails s` if you do not prefer not to use `Puma`

 # Configuration
 ----------------------------------------------

-Who do I speak with to get the values for configuration files?
+  * Who do I speak with to get the values for configuration files?
+    - Richard Joo
-Who/where do I go to for dev/production database dumps?
+  * Who/where do I go to for dev/production database dumps?
+    - Richard Joo

 # Walkthrough / Smoke Test
 ----------------------------------------------

-Describe a manual smoke test process to ensure that the env is running as it should be.
+  * Describe a manual smoke test process to ensure that the env is running as it should be.
+    - `rspec spec/`

 # Getting Started